 If you struggle with depression that doesn’t improve with medication, transcranial magnetic stimulation (TMS) may be the treatment you need.
 Hasan Asif, MD, at Brain Wellness Center has years of experience using the CloudTMS machine to boost brain activity and improve treatment-resistant depression as well as other mental health conditions.
-To learn if you’re a good candidate for TMS, call one of the New York City offices in Bronxville and Midtown East, or schedule an appointment online.
+To learn if you’re a good candidate for TMS, call or schedule an appointment online.

 TMS therapy is a noninvasive procedure that stimulates specific areas of the brain using a magnetic field.
 As the magnetic pulses safely pass through your skull and enter your brain, they boost nerve activity, stimulating electrical impulses and increasing neurotransmitter levels.
 When TMS is repeatedly delivered to the brain, it produces long-term improvement in several mental health conditions.